Writing at Christ Church

 Spelling is taught in different ways, according to the needs of the children.
-Some children learn best when set investigations and more open-ended tasks.
+Teaching of spelling occurs alongside phonics teaching in KS1 and several times a week during literacy lessons in KS2.
+Many children learn best when set investigations and more open-ended tasks.
 Through these tasks, they learn more about words, as well as learning to spell lists of words.
-Other children learn best by rote.
-For these children, they will receive daily spelling sessions in smaller groups (we call this KRM).
-We have adapated our whole school coverage so that it meets the requirements of the new National Curriculum.
+We use an interactive online program called Spellodrome to engage children in their spelling learning.
+Through this program, we ensure full coverage of the 2014 National Curriculum.

 Grammar and Punctuation